 Loans at amortized cost consider the principal outstanding amounts and interest receivable net of unearned interest, deferred fees and allowance for expected credit losses.
-The loans recognized and designated as hedged items in qualifying fair value hedging relationships, are measured at amortized cost adjusted for the hedge risk components associated to the hedging relationship.
-Purchased loans are recorded at acquisition cost.
+Loans recognized and designated as hedged items in qualifying fair value hedging relationships, are measured at amortized cost adjusted for the hedge risk components associated to the hedging relationship.
+Purchased loans are recognized at the acquisition cost.
 The difference between the outstanding amount and the acquisition cost of loans, premiums and discounts, is amortized over the life of the loan as an adjustment to the yield.
 All other costs related to acquisition of loans are also reflected as an adjustment to the yield.

-Loans measured at FVTPL arise as the result of the assessment of the financial instrument's contractual terms and it is determined that the cash flows derived from the evaluated instrument do not meet with the SPPI criteria for its classification at amortized cost or at fair value through other comprehensive income.
+Loans measured at FVTPL arise as the result of the assessment of the financial instrument's contractual terms and it is determined that the cash flows derived from the assessed instrument do not meet the SPPI criteria for its classification at amortized cost or at fair value through other comprehensive income.

-3.8 Securities and other financial assets
+3.8 Securities

-Securities and other financial assets caption in the consolidated statement of financial position includes:
+Securities presented in the consolidated statement of financial position include: